arpitbbhayani/articles/blogs/abc.md

 # Image Steganography

-An image is composed of pixels and each pixel has 3 component for 3 primary colors Red, Blue and Green.
-Depending on the intensity of each color their superposition determines the final color of the pixel.
-For example: to get nice pink shade we need to mix r, g and b in proportion.
-Red plus blue gives yellow.
+An image is composed of pixels and each pixel has 3 components for 3 primary colors Red, Blue and Green.
+The perceived superposition of intensities of 3 primary colors determines the final color of the pixel.
+For example: When pure red is mixed with pure green we get yellow; or as shown in diagran below, when we want an intermediary pale greenis shade we have mix red, blue and green in right proportion.

 ![rgb superposition](https://user-images.githubusercontent.com/4745789/72423997-454f9480-37ab-11ea-9ffc-1513db5715ef.png)

 We perceive image as a whole, we never do it pixel by pixel.
-Hence unless there is huge difference between pixel we cannot comprehend the difference.
-Image steganography uses this to conceal information within an image.
-There are various method to do that. we will look at LSB substitution in depth and will walk you through the other methods as well.
-LSB is the easiest of all and is an excellent way to get started with Image steganography.
+Unless there is a difference above certain threshold we cannot comprehend the change.
+Image steganography uses this to conceal information.
+To understand steganography in detail we take a look at Least Significant Bit (LSB) substitution method which is one of the easiest technique to understand and implement.

 ## LSB Substitution